PaulU090/E-Commerce-NFT-Website/README.md

 # Overview

-For this project, our team, as part of the CS180 Intro to Software Engineering course at the University of California, Riverside, decided to create a full-stack E-commerce web application that allows users to purchase NFTs.
-Our user interface will have a similar design as those of other companies.
-Users will be able to sign in to their unqiue account and make purchases.
-The web application will also allow users to be able to view their purchase history and view the items in their cart.
-Payment information will also be handled so that payments can be made successfully.
+The is a full-stack E-commerce web application that facilitates users in purchasing NFTs.
+The user interface is designed in line with some of the industry's leading platforms.
+Users have the capability to sign into their unique accounts, make purchases, view their transaction history, and inspect the items in their cart.
+All aspects of payment information are adeptly managed to ensure seamless transactions.

 ## Languages